 LIBR Accelerated Summer Research (LASR) Internship

-The LASR Internship Program is open to undergraduate students who are interested in pursuing careers related to mental health research.
-The program provides an opportunity to spend a summer working in an environment devoted exclusively to research.
-Interns work eight weeks between June and July with a variety of research participants, scientists and research professionals.
+The LASR Internship Program is open to current undergraduates or recently graduated students residing in the US who have not yet started a graduate program and are interested in pursuing careers related to mental health research.
+The program provides an opportunity to spend the summer working in an environment devoted exclusively to research.
+Interns work for eight weeks between June and July with a variety of research participants, scientists, and research professionals.
 This position is a full time (40-hour/week) paid position.
 All interns will complete a collaborative research project culminating in a poster presentation at the end of the program.
-Experiences also include professional development and trainings related to graduate school application and conducting research.
+Experiences also include professional development and training related to graduate school applications and conducting research.

-Applicants from underrepresented populations in the U.S. biomedical, clinical, behavioral and social sciences research enterprise as defined by the National Institutes of Health are strongly encouraged to apply.
+Applicants who are underrepresented members of the US population or underrepresented within biomedical, clinical, behavioral and social sciences, and other STEM research fields as defined by the National Institutes of Health are encouraged to apply.

-Applicants from underrepresented populations in the U.S. biomedical, clinical, behavioral and social sciences research enterprise as defined by the National Institutes of Health are strongly encouraged to apply.
+Applicants who are underrepresented members of the US population or underrepresented within biomedical, clinical, behavioral and social sciences, and other STEM research fields as defined by the National Institutes of Health are encouraged to apply.

-The internships will run approximately June through July.
-Given the limited time of the internship and accelerated nature of the program absences should be kept to a minimum.
-Candidates with extended vacation plans over summer should not apply.
-Candidates who are selected are expected to have their CITI training completed prior to starting at LIBR, as well as the paperwork associated with being a Saint Francis Health System employee.
-The schedule will be full-time (40-hours per week).
+The internship is expected to run from June 2, 2025 through July 31, 2025.
+Given the limited time of the internship and accelerated nature of the program, absences should be kept to a minimum.
+Selected candidates are expected to have CITI training and employee paperwork completed prior to starting the program.
 The onboarding process includes a background check and drug screening.
-It is the responsibility of the intern to secure housing in Tulsa for the internship.
+It is the responsibility of the intern to secure housing in Tulsa for the duration of the internship.

 An application should include: